-If you cannot find your main shut-off valve in the house or outside the house, you may have to shut it off at the ground box near the street.
+If you cannot find your water meter or the main shutoff valve in the house or outside the house, you may have to shut it off at the ground box near the street.

-To do this, locate the access panel or contact your city services to find how to turn it off.
+To do this, locate the access panel or contact your city services to find out how to turn off the water.
 To find it on your own, follow the water pipe leading to your house and turn it either by hand or using a pipe wrench.
 If there is a handle on it, turn it until it’s perpendicular to the water pipe.